 Have any children fallen ill?

-There have been three confirmed cases of COVID-19 among our enrolled children.
-One child from Honduras and two children from Ethiopia tested positive for COVID-19.
-We praise God that all three children have recovered!
+We have had very few cases of children diagnosed with COVID-19, and no deaths among the children in our program.
+We praise God for this!
 Please join us in praying for His continued protection and provision for all our kids and Child Champions.

 How have families been affected?